paulhibbitts/docsify-this-one-page-article/README.md

 6. Select the page options you want (e.g. Docsify Sidebar) and tap the **Publish as a Standalone Web Page** button to view your Markdown file as a web page for sharing or embedding

-Now that the template files are located on your own GitHub account, modify their content to fit your needs.
-To edit a file in GitHub, tap the **Pencil** icon (Edit File) in the upper-right and then tap the **Commit changes..." button to save any changes.
+To edit a file in GitHub, tap the **Pencil** icon (Edit File) in the upper-right when viewing the file, make your changes, and then tap the **Commit changes...** button to save any changes.

 Docsify-This Examples
 ---